3eAI-Labs/ss7-ha-gateway/docs/SESSION_SUMMARY.md

 - **Integration Testing:** Perform end-to-end tests with a real SS7 simulator (e.g., Seagull) to validate the Hex Passthrough logic.
 - **Performance Tuning:** Benchmark the `HexToBytes` conversion under high load.
 - **Plugin System:** Implement dynamic JAR loading for `MessageHandler` plugins.

+---

+# Session Summary - 17 Dec 2025

+## ✅ Accomplishments

+### 1. Project Build & API Compatibility
+- **JSS7 Library Version Update:** Successfully adapted the codebase to be compatible with `corsac-jss7` library version `10.0.58`, resolving numerous compilation errors.
+- **GPRS Functionality Restoration:** Fully restored GPRS-related code in Mappers, Handlers, and Listeners that was previously failing to compile.
+Identified and utilized correct GPRS classes and methods (e.g., `InitialDpGprsRequest`).
+- **Mapper Refactoring (`CapJsonMapper` & `MapJsonMapper`):**
+    - Corrected getter method names for various requests (e.g., `getImei()` instead of `getIMEI()`, `getMSClassmark2()` instead of `getMsClassmark2()`).
+    - Implemented `hexToInt` helper for converting hexadecimal byte arrays to integers for parameters requiring `int` types in factory methods.
+    - Simplified `createFromHex` for complex ISUP/CommonApp types by temporarily removing direct byte array conversions, with a warning that full "Hex Passthrough" for these types requires dedicated decoding logic not present in the current API.
+- **Handler Refactoring (`CapMessageHandler`, `ConnectHandler`, `ReleaseCallHandler`):**
+    - Corrected the usage of `CAPDialog` by casting it to specific types like `CAPDialogCircuitSwitchedCall`, `CAPDialogSms`, and `CAPDialogGprs` before invoking service methods.
+    - Updated method calls to use the dialog objects directly (e.g., `dialog.addConnectRequest(...)` instead of `service.addConnectRequest(...)`).
+    - Adjusted method signatures and parameter passing (e.g., using `null`s for optional complex objects and `0` for integer defaults) to match the exact requirements of the JSS7 10.x API.
+- **Listener Refactoring (`CapServiceListener` & `GenericMapServiceListener`):**
+    - Added missing interface methods required by `CAPServiceListener`, `CAPDialogListener`, `MAPServiceSmsListener`, and `MAPServiceMobilityListener` interfaces.
+    - Corrected method signatures, including the tricky `onAnyTimeInterrogationResponse` and `onRegisterPasswordResponse` methods.
+    - Ensured proper implementation of dialog-related listener methods for both CAP and MAP.

+### 2. Versioning & Dockerization
+- **Project Version Update:** Updated the Maven project version from `1.3.0` to `0.2.0` across all `pom.xml` files using `mvn versions:set`.
+- **Dockerfile Update:** Modified the `Dockerfile` to reference the newly versioned JAR artifact (`ss7-core-0.2.0.jar`).
+- **Docker Image Build:** Successfully built the Docker image `ss7-ha-gateway:v0.2.0`.

+## 🚧 Remaining Tasks (Hex Passthrough & Advanced Decoding)
+- The current implementation of `CapJsonMapper.createFromHex` still has limitations for complex ISUP/CommonApp parameters where the API does not provide direct methods to construct objects from raw byte arrays.
+This requires implementing custom ISUP decoding logic for "Hex Passthrough" to be fully functional.

+## 🔜 Next Steps
+- Push the newly built Docker image `ss7-ha-gateway:v0.2.0` to `registry.3eai-labs.com:32000`.
+- Develop dedicated ISUP/CommonApp decoding logic for `CapJsonMapper.createFromHex` to fully enable "Hex Passthrough" for all complex parameters.
+- Conduct thorough integration testing with a real SS7 simulator to validate all re-enabled and newly adapted functionalities.